 Health Insurance Marketplace

-Instead of COBRA, you can buy coverage through the health insurance marketplace.
+Instead of enrolling for COBRA, you can buy coverage through the health insurance marketplace.
 Depending on your income, you may qualify for lower premiums and out-of-pocket costs.
 Learn more about these options at healthcare.gov.

-You have 31 days from your last day of employment to convert your Long-Term Disability coverage into an individual policy, but the benefits will differ from your current policy.
-You cannot convert your Short Term Disability coverage into an individual policy.
+You have 31 days from your last day of employment to convert your long-term disability coverage into an individual policy (using this form [PDF]), but the benefits will differ from your current policy.
+You cannot convert your short-term disability coverage into an individual policy.

-During your UC residency or fellowship, you may have participated in a retirement plan (known as the Defined Contribution plan for Safe Harbor participants).
-Contact your Graduate Medical Office (GME) to learn what you need to do once your residency or fellowship ends.
+During your UC residency or fellowship, you may participate in a retirement plan known as the Defined Contribution Plan for Safe Harbor Participants.
+Contact your Graduate Medical Education (GME) office to learn what you need to do once your residency or fellowship ends.

-For questions about COBRA benefits, costs or how to enroll, contact your local Human Resources office.
+For questions about COBRA benefits, costs or how to enroll, contact your local Graduate Medical Education (GME) office.

-Call PlanSource to enroll, make payments, if you have questions about your COBRA status, or need help with online account access.
+Call PlanSource to enroll, make payments, ask questions about your COBRA status, or get help with online account access.